It All Starts with Good Financial Habits

 Getting into the habit of making small steps can create big financial opportunities.
-Develop little habits you can begin to incorporate into your daily life without noticing a big change.
+Developing these good financial habits you can begin to incorporate into your daily life without noticing a big change.
 For example, If you save a $100 a month for one year at 5% your money will grow to about $1,200 after one year but if you do it for 10 years you will have over $15,000!
-That’s starting to save a little over $3.00 a day, the price of a cup of Starbucks coffee.
+(That’s starting to save a little over $3.00 a day, the price of a cup of Starbucks coffee.)

 Just as with money, even in sports, little changes can make a monumental difference.
 Here is an excellent example from James Clear’s book Atomic Habits: